iver56/demo-style/README.md

 * `git submodule update --init --recursive`
 * `bash download_models.sh`

-Build docker image (this typically takes at least 7 minutes, so you might want to grab a coffee or something while you wait):
+Build docker image (this typically takes at least 8 minutes, so you might want to grab a coffee or something while you wait):
 `sudo docker build -t fast-photo-style:v1.0 .`

 In the Azure Portal, navigate to the running instance, go to the network config and add an inbound port rule with destination port 5000.

 Start the web service inside docker (you must replace the example username "iver" in the command):
 `sudo docker run -d -v /home/iver/FastPhotoStyle:/root/FastPhotoStyle --net=host --runtime=nvidia fast-photo-style:v1.0 /opt/anaconda2/bin/python /root/FastPhotoStyle/web_service.py`

+Take note of which IP address the server runs on.
+In the following example, we will assume that the IP address is `54.55.56.57`

+# Usage

+First, add content images to data/content_images and add style images to data/style_images.

+Note: The following command(s) must be run in the local environment, i.e. not on the style transfer server on Azure.

+To apply stylization to every content/style combination in the dataset, run a command like this (but replace the host IP example with the correct IP address!):
+`python -m app.stylizer.stylize --host 54.55.56.57`

+The resulting stylized images are stored in a separate folder: data/stylized_images